 Treatment of APOE dysregulated tumors with RGX-104 inhibits angiogenesis and activates tumor myeloid cells, resulting in T cell activation and anti-tumor immunity.

-RGX-104 is currently being tested in a Phase 1b/2 clinical trial for the 2nd line treatment of patients with advanced small cell lung cancer (SCLC) in combination with the standard-of-care therapy docetaxel, as well as for the 1st line treatment of patients with non-small cell lung cancer (NSCLC) whose tumors are negative for expression of the PD-L1 biomarker, in combination with the standard-of-care regimen pembrolizumab, carboplatin, and pemetrexed.
+RGX-104 is currently being tested in a Phase 1b/2 clinical trial for the treatment of patients with advanced Non-Small Cell Lung Cancer (NSCLC) in combination with the standard-of-care therapy docetaxel, and is also being studied for the treatment of patients with advanced Endometrial Cancer in combination with the anti-CTLA4 antibody, ipilimumab (Yervoy).

 Mechanism of Action